1. Annual IFRS update courses for accounting firms

 Update courses also highlight relevant ASPE comparisons.
 Courses can be tailored to firm needs based on:

-- client related work-load, focusing on accounting and financial reporting issues specific to the industries;
+- client related work-load, focusing on accounting and financial reporting issues to specific industries;

 - changes in the financial reporting framework, such as new and amended standards; or